VictorWu03/major-project-cs30/proposal.md

 ## Description

-I am intending on creating an ai for tic tac toe and eventually applying that knowledge to gomoku which is a larger scale game
+I am intending on creating the game Gomoku.
+The goal of the game is to connect 5 in a row on an 18 by 18 grid.
+Similarly to tic tac toe, you can win by connecting 5 in a row horozontally, vertically, and diagonally.
+There will be options to play against another player or playing against the computer.

 ## Need to have